AchillesKarki/Nepali-Android-Keyboard/README.md

 # NepaliLipi

 NepaliLipi is an android application which is used to type Nepali (Devanagari) language scripts.
-It includes traditional Romanized layout as well as transliteration layout.
+It includes traditional Romanized layout as well as qwerty layout.
-This application also includes auto correction and auto completion features.

 ## Local Deployment